 This brick mansion, in the Georgian Revival style, sits well back from the street on a large lot with landscaped grounds.

-The McDowell Home in Jamaica Estates
+The McDowell Home

 In the comedy movie "Coming to America," the McDowell family led by Cleo McDowell the hamburger king, lives in Jamaica Estates at the fictitious address of 2432 Derby Avenue.
 The family's Tudor-style home is a setting that appears several times in the movie.